 Woman, Indigenous, Youth

-Futurism, Strategic Foresight, Anti-Racism, Restorative Practices and Conflict Resolution, Indigenous Engagement, Youth Engagement, Decolonization, Public Policy and Governance
+Indigenous Futurism, Strategic Foresight, Anti-Racism, Restorative Practices and Conflict Resolution, Decolonized Engagement, Youth Leadership, Public Policy and Governance

 Co-founder at The Poison and The Apple, Executive Director at Centre for Indigenous Innovation & Technology, Engagement Coordinator at Government of Alberta, Youth Programming Coordinator at Indigenous Clean Energy